 All documentation collected from students in preparation for each experiential learning activity is confidential.
 Students will upload the required documents to Exxat.
 Student permission is obtained via a signed Information Access Consent Form: Family Educational Rights and Privacy (FERPA) before releasing information to any and each potential or assigned externship placement.
-A signed FERPA form is required by each student for full execution of potential and assigned placements.
+Each student is required to sign a FERPA form in a timely manner for the full execution of potential and assigned placements.